 Whether you have a well-established charity, or a brand new non-profit organisation, setting up a website is great for exposure.
 The first step in getting started is to purchase a domain name, and then you can get on with the exciting part – your website build!

-We’re going to run through the basics of a domain name, and how to choose the perfect charity domain name.
+We’re going to run through the basics of a domain name, how charity domain names came about, and how to choose the perfect domain name for your charity.

 What is a domain name and why do you need one?